ChnMasterOG/KmerGO/README.md

 If you want obtain the K-mer occurring times using the short reads of FASTA/Q format files independently, you can set it up according to the following steps:

-(1) Select "FASTA/Q files path of group A" and "FASTA/Q files path of group B" of input files path.
+(1) Select "FASTA/Q files path of samples" of input files path.

 (2) Select "K-mer counting files path" of output files path.